How to plot a linear regression in Python

 plt.show()--OUTPUT--[A scatter plot with data points, an orange regression line, and an R-squared value displayed]

-model.predict(X), which applies the trained model to generate the line's points. - The
+• The line is plotted using model.predict(X), which asks the trained model to generate predictions for the input values.

 Advanced regression plotting techniques